mjegann5/anypoint-data-blind-connector/README.md

        mvn deploy -DskipTests -s .\settings.xml -Danypoint_username="******" -Danypoint_password="******"

 ```
+## How to use this connector in your Anypoint Application

 4. Go to Anypoint Studio and pull the connector to your palette.